-The Consolidated Financial Statements comprise financial statements of "Bigfoot Retail Solutions Private Limited" ("the Holding Company" or "The Company") its subsidiaries and its associate (collectively referred to as "the Group") for the year ended 31st March, 2023.

-Bigfoot Retail Solutions Private Limited is a private limited company incorporated on September 28, 2011, under the relevant provisions of erstwhile Companies Act, 1956.
+The Consolidated Financial Statements comprise financial statements of "Shiprocket Private Limited (formerly known as Bigfoot Retail Solutions Private Limited)" ("the Holding Company" or "The Company"), its subsidiaries and its associate (collectively referred to as "the Group") for the year ended March 31, 2024.
+Shiprocket Private Limited (formerly known as Bigfoot Retail Solutions Private Limited) is a private limited company incorporated on September 28, 2011, under the relevant provisions of erstwhile Companies Act, 1956.
 Shiprocket is an e-commerce enablement platform powering direct commerce.
 Shiprocket helps small businesses, retail brands, direct-to-consumer merchants, and social commerce retailers scale through its technology stack.
 The Group is also engaged in the business of analytics, marketing automation and personalization services for ecommerce and Retail companies.
 It runs analytics on behaviour and transactional data and utilise that data for providing marketing or analysis services to its clients.

-The Consolidated financial statements have been approved by the Company's Board of Directors on September 27, 2023.
+The Consolidated financial statements have been approved by the Board of Directors on September 27, 2024.